tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 Let me start off by saying the ocean and my father make me feel the same way.

-My mother drowned in a riptide when I was barely out of diapers, and her loss left my father a volatile, alcoholic shell of himself.
-Then, when I was the ripe old age of twenty-four, both he and the ocean made me a widower.
+My mother drowned when I was barely out of diapers, and her loss left my father a volatile, alcoholic shell of himself.
+Then, when I was the ripe old age of twenty-four and we were supposed to be healing and moving on, both he and the ocean made me a widower.

 I tried to tell myself it wasn’t my father’s fault.
 Even in the absence of an apology, the guilt of being at the helm when the sea turned over like a slumbering monster must somehow be torture.
-After all, taking my new wife on that boat with him was supposed to be an act of trust and moving on.

 I forgave that man for so much.
 It wasn’t fair that I survived and Sally didn’t.
 Fuck, it wasn’t fair that *he* survived at all.